Torrential rains, flash floods lash Auckland; Elton John concert cancelled | Science-Environment

 - New Zealand

 "Given the weather, tonight's show has been cancelled.
-Our operations team is working to redirect special event buses to help get people back home," Auckland Transport said in a statement on Twitter.
+Our operations team is working to redirect special event buses to help get people back home ... as soon as possible," Auckland Transport said in a statement on Twitter.
+Flights into Auckland have also been delayed or cancelled due to the wild weather.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)